Australia delivers for IAC 2017

 The annual conference of the world’s ‘space family’ is the largest gathering of the space industry in the world.
 Each year, the IAC changes country, theme and local organiser.
 The Adelaide Convention Bureau, in conjunction with the Space Industry Association of Australia, commenced researching and pursuing this congress almost ten years ago.
 In 2014 the announcement was made that Adelaide was to host IAC2017, defeating Germany, Turkey and the United States.

-The program featured many highlights including a presentation by SpaceX founder, Elon Musk, on ‘Making Humans a Multi-Planetary Species’.
-Lockheed Martin unveiled an update to their plans for human exploration of Mars in the 2020s; and many new business opportunities and relationships forged during the week-long event, such as Italy’s largest privately-owned space company SITAEL signing a letter of intent with local start up Inovar to jointly establish a multi-million-dollar company in South Australia.
+The program featured many highlights, including an announcement by the Australian Federal government that it would establish a national space agency.
+A real stand out for both delegates and international media however was the presentation by SpaceX founder Elon Musk on ‘Making Humans a Multi-Planetary Species’.
+Musk told the audience at IAC that he hopes to start building a space vehicle by early 2018, with the goal to land manned missions to Mars by 2024.
+Lockheed Martin also unveiled updates to their plans for human exploration of Mars in the 2020s and many new business opportunities were forged during the week-long event, such as Italy’s largest privately-owned space company SITAEL signing a letter of intent with local start up Inovar to jointly establish a multi-million-dollar company in South Australia.

-In summarising the event, Brett Biddington, CEO of IAC 2017 said: “Adelaide has been a splendid host city for IAC 2017.
+Brett Biddington, CEO of the 68th International Astronautical Congress 2017 noted Adelaide's seamless and connected approach to hosting the event.
+"Adelaide has been a splendid host city for IAC 2017.
 Its collaborative approach from the City Council, Library and Museum through to the Convention Centre and Convention Bureau have simply been exemplary.
 Our delegate numbers have by far exceeded our expectations proving that delegates will travel from long distances if the content of the conference is right and for the amazing experiences that Australia offers.
-This conference has set the benchmark for IAC events and Adelaide, Australia should be justifiably proud of the legacies it will leave.”
+This conference has set the benchmark for IAC events and Adelaide, and Australia should be justifiably proud of the legacies it will leave.”